 Fellowship-trained hand and upper extremity specialist Dr. Robert Allaire of Casper Orthopedics — the region's most preferred orthopedic practice — has created safety guidelines to follow when carving pumpkins.
 These guidelines will help people avoid injuries while carving pumpkins.
 Patients in need of specialized bone, joint and muscle care are encouraged to call (307) 265-7205 to schedule a safe in-office appointment.
-Telehealth visits are also available, and walk-ins are welcome at the practice’s OrthoCare Now urgent orthopedic clinic at 4140 Centennial Hills Blvd.
+Walk-ins are welcome at the practice’s OrthoCare Now urgent orthopedic clinic at 4140 Centennial Hills Blvd.

 "Pumpkin carving can lead to a number of hand and finger injuries," says Dr. Allaire.
 "This year, my colleagues and I put together a safety guide for pumpkin carving to help our community keep Halloween fun, safe and, hopefully, injury-free."